dkackman/DynamicRestProxy/src/docfx/articles/advanced.md

 ### Illegal identifier parameter names

 Rest parameters can also contain characters that make them illegal identifiers altogether in C#.
-In this case named parameter systac won't work but paramters can be passed as a Dictionary.
+In this case named parameter syntax won't work but paramters can be passed as a Dictionary.

     dynamic sunlight = new DynamicRestClient("http://congress.api.sunlightfoundation.com");
     var parameters = new Dictionary<string, object>()